rackerlabs/rs-heat-docs/generic-software-config.rst

             foo: fooooo
             bar: baaaaa

-It is advisable to specify a "signal_transport" of "TEMP_URLSIGNAL", because Rackspace's deployment of Heat does not support the other transports at this time.
+It is advisable to specify a "signal_transport" of "TEMP_URL_SIGNAL", because Rackspace's deployment of Heat does not support the other transports at this time.
 However, since this is the default transport on the Rackspace Cloud, it should be safe to omit.